symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 ### Action builders

 When an action is defined with the `object_actions` or `batch_actions` which does not exists, a controller STUB will be generated.
-You will have to add code to the controller before you custom action will work.
+You will have to add code to the controller before your custom action will work.

-There are two Actions that handle everything the custom action:
+There are two routes (and so methods) that handle all custom actions:
-* `objectAction`: route for this action is `Vendor_BundleName_GeneratorPrefix_object`, for example: `Acme_DemoBundle_User_object`.
+* `objectAction`: route for this action is `Vendor_BundleName_GeneratorPrefix_object`, for example:
+`Acme_DemoBundle_User_object`.
 It takes two arguments: `pk` (object primary key) and `action` (object action name).
-* `batchAction` route for this action is `Vendor_BundleName_GeneratorPrefix_batch`, for example: `Acme_DemoBundle_User_batch`.
-This action requires *POST* method and two posted variables: `action` (batch action name) and `selected` (an array of selected object primary keys).
+* `batchAction` route for this action is `Vendor_BundleName_GeneratorPrefix_batch`, for example:
+`Acme_DemoBundle_User_batch`.
+This action requires *POST* method and two posted variables:
+`action` (batch action name) and `selected` (an array of selected object primary keys).

 Additionally all batch actions are by default CSRF protected.
-Object actions may be CSRF protected, if you add `csrfProtected: true` in action config.
+Object actions can be CSRF protected, if you add `csrfProtected: true` in action config.

-Depending on the value of `action` parameter different action will be called.
+Depending on the value of `action` parameter, different method will be called.
 E.g. `/{pk}/delete` will call delete object action.

 ### Custom object action example